 During the extension program, if you wish to travel outside of the United States, you may need to renew your J-1 Visa or obtain an additional tourist visa.
 An au pair must have her extension approved by the Department of State prior to the visa renewal appointment at a U.S. Embassy.

-Please note: Au pairs from certain countries may be required to obtain a tourist visa to enter a foreign country.
+Au pairs from certain countries may be required to obtain a tourist visa to enter a foreign country.
 The J-1 Visa for the United States does not automatically grant entry into other countries.
-You are responsible for checking the requirements for your home country.
+Au pairs are responsible for checking the requirements for their nationality.

-All current au pairs are covered under a travel and accident insurance policy arranged by AuPairCare as part of their au pair benefits package and will be automatically enrolled with United HealthCare.
+All current au pairs are covered under a travel and accident insurance policy arranged by AuPairCare as part of their au pair benefits package and will be automatically enrolled with International Medical Group (IMG).
 For details of your coverage, insurance card, or to search the network of preferred provider doctors log into the Student Zone site.
 You can also visit your Au Pair Room account for frequently asked questions and other important insurance information.
 It is your responsibility to familiarize yourself with the policy coverage and exclusions.